ALASdoo/accessliaison/content/english/blog/accessibility-overlays-do-they-really-improve-websites-accessibility.md

 Overlays **cannot make your website compliant** with EAA, ADA, and other accessibility laws.
 Neither can they guarantee conformance with standards like Web Content Accessibility Guidelines (WCAG), EN 301549, and Section 508\.
 Products with such claims raise a major red flag.

 **Overlay providers are facing lawsuits** for breach of contract.
 In one case, a business was sued by a blind user for having an inaccessible website — despite using an overlay widget.
-The business then [sued the overlay provider](https://www.lflegal.com/2024/07/accessibe-class-action/#article-updates), arguing that the widget’s effectiveness was overstated and its claims were “materially misleading and false”.
+The business then {{< link_external url="https://www.lflegal.com/2024/07/accessibe-class-action/#article-updates" >}}sued the overlay provider{{< /link_external >}}, arguing that the widget’s effectiveness was overstated and its claims were “materially misleading and false”.
 The lawsuit further stated that the overlay actually hindered accessibility rather than improving it.

-[The European Disability Forum and the International Association of Accessibility Professionals in their joint statement](https://www.edf-feph.org/publications/joint-statement-on-accessibility-overlays/) confirm that the **“widgets” cannot repair all possible issues**, meaning that they cannot provide compliance.
+{{< link_external url="https://www.edf-feph.org/publications/joint-statement-on-accessibility-overlays/" >}}The European Disability Forum and the International Association of Accessibility Professionals in their joint statement{{< /link_external >}} confirm that the **“widgets” cannot repair all possible issues**, meaning that they cannot provide compliance.
 Here’s why.

 ### Incomplete fixes